 4) Maintenance & vendor management

-For emergency planning, a reliable technology platform can help managers be adept and handle any difficult emergency circumstance they encounter with urgency and care.
-Management companies and communities alike have benefitted by using the Pilera platform to educate homeowners and tenants of potential emergency situations, effectively convey important information to residents during and after an emergency, and bring operations back to an optimal level of performance.
+Management companies and communities alike have benefitted by using the Pilera platform to educate residents about potential emergency situations, effectively convey important information to residents during and after an emergency, and bring operations back to an optimal level of performance.